jundalisay/sp/content/en/research/galileo/two/day-3b.md

+---
+heading: Day 4
+title: "Two Systems"
+weight: 4
+description: ""
+a: "Galileo"
+c: "darkgoldenrod"
+---

 {{< l a="Salviati" >}}
 This author had too little ammunition as he rose up against the assailers of the sky's inalterability, and it is with chains too fragile that he has attempted to pull the new star down from Cassiopeia in the highest heavens to these base and elemental regions.

 Since the great difference between the arguments of the astronomers and of this opponent of theirs seems to me to have been very clearly demonstrated, we may as well leave this point and return to our main subject.

 We shall next consider the annual movement generally attributed to the sun, but then, first by Aristarchus of Samos and later by Copernicus, removed from the sun and transferred to the earth.

 Against this position I know that Simplicio comes strongly armed, in particular with the sword and buckler of his booklet of theses or mathematical disquisitions.
 It will be good to commence by producing the objections from this booklet.
 {{< /l >}}